by Dr Clare Macdonald, General Practitioner

 Feeding is the most strenuous activity undertaken by a newborn, and the activity it will undertake most frequently.
 For the mother, however she is feeding her baby, feeding will be a huge part of her life for the neonatal period.
 Healthcare professionals should be mindful that while they are seeing the mother for a brief snapshot in time, the issue of feeding will almost certainly be amongst her most frequent thoughts.
 Discussions around feeding should be respectful, supportive and evidence based; assumptions should not be made, nor judgements voiced about feeding choices.
 The intense sense of protectiveness felt by many mothers will extend to the choices she makes for her child.

-Feeding can provide a time for bonding.
-Many women have known of their child for 36 weeks by the time they meet them, having single-handedly provided them with a nurturing environment and all the nutrition they need during that period.
-Breastfeeding provides the next stage in this journey and its physiological and psychological benefits to the mother should not be underestimated.
+Feeding provides a time for building and developing relationships.
+Many women have known of their child for around 36 weeks by the time they meet them, having single-handedly provided them with a nurturing environment and all the nutrition they need during pregnancy.
+Breastfeeding can provide the next stage in this journey and its potential physiological and psychological benefits to the mother should not be underestimated.
 Access to specialist breastfeeding support should be made available to all mothers who need or want it.
-Regardless of feeding method, skin-to-skin contact and responsive feeding promote secure infant attachment and bonding and should be valued.
-For babies who are artificially fed, the time spent preparing and giving feeds by the caregiver is important.
-Parents and carers should have access to safe and impartial information about feeding their baby.
+Regardless of feeding method, skin-to-skin contact and responsive feeding promote secure infant attachment and should be valued.
+Mothers who are expressing breast milk have additional challenges in preparation of equipment and storing of breast milk.
+Parents who are using formula will need to invest time preparing the milk, cleaning and sterilising bottles.
+All of these can be key parts of early parenthood and require some sense of understanding from healthcare professionals who are caring for families.
+Above all, parents and carers should have access to safe and impartial information about feeding their baby.

 The 6-8 Week Postnatal Check